sdeep27/wasm-init/Readme.md

 ```
 (Note, that the install will take a while.
 More information is [here](http://webassembly.org/getting-started/developers-guide/).)

-The best way to install this module is via `npm install wasm-init`.
+The best way to install this module is through [npm](https://www.npmjs.com/package/wasm-init) via `npm install wasm-init`.
 <br><br>

 ### **Use**